 - Declare generic name of the grape and its variety, or raw material used, geographic origin, and vintage year, provided such claims are made

-- Declare the name of the place, or region, sub-region or appellation, if 75 per cent the grapes come from that place
+- Declare the name of the place, or region, sub-region or appellation, if 75 percent of the grapes come from that place

-- Alcoholic beverage other than wine which contain less than 10 per cent alcohol shall mention the date, month and year of expiry on the label, in that order and shall proceed by the words “Expiry date _____” or Use by ______”.
+- Alcoholic beverage other than wine which contains less than 10 percent alcohol shall mention the date, month and year of expiry on the label, in that order and shall proceed by the words “Expiry date _____” or Use by ______”.
 However, the manufacturer may use the expression “Best before” as optional or additional information.

 - Allergen warning:

-- If the wine contains more than 10 mg sulphur dioxide per litre, the label must declare “Contains sulphur dioxide or Contains sulphite”.
+- If the wine contains more than 10 mg sulfur dioxide per liter, the label must declare “Contains sulfur dioxide or Contains sulfite”.

 CONSUMPTION OF ALCOHOL IS INJURIOUS TO HEALTH.